 The plant in Louisville, Kentucky for the last seven years served as a home to many skilled and productive workers.
 GE expresses remorse for this closure and apologizes of how it may impact employees but reassures that measures were unavoidable considering the recent depressed market conditions in Louisville and other regions.

-said.
+“The journey we started in 2009 to create a new manufacturing plant dedicated to using cleaner more-efficient energy for making appliances was inspirational and a great experience.
+We are saddened to announce this journey will be coming to an end, but for the better,” [pending review] GE Appliances President and CEO, Kevin Nolan said.

 Employees will be given the opportunity to relocate to another manufacturing plant.
 Through this closure we will be sure to aid those who we regrettably have to let go, assuring everyone is protected during this process.